 Introduction to Android app development for beginners

-Android app development for beginners can be due to several of reasons.
-I personally started this because I was not always satisfied with the feedback I used to get from developers when I used to report for bugs or for any other update.
-You mostly have to rely on the developer for each and every other thing.
-Besides, after the recent issue with Google Play Store where any developer can upload an App showing basic system access, and can, later on, change the permissions without any notification or update is a serious security issue I faced.
+Android app development for beginners can be due to several reasons.
+I started this because I was not always satisfied with the feedback I got from developers when I used to report bugs or any other updates.
+You mostly have to rely on the developer for every other thing.
+Besides, after the recent issue with Google Play Store, where any developer can upload an App showing primary system access and can, later on, change the permissions without any notification or update is a severe security issue I faced.

-Actually, at that point of time, I remembered something.
-I used to use Windows as my daily driver, but due to the infinite amount of bugs in Windows 8 and 8.1, extreme security issues faced by Windows 7 and incompatibility of a lot of Android app development software in Windows 10, I had to switch to Linux.
+Then, I remembered something.
+I used to use Windows as my daily driver.
+Still, due to the infinite amount of bugs in Windows 8 and 8.1, extreme security issues faced by Windows 7, and incompatibility of many Android app development software in Windows 10, I had to switch to Linux.
 But once I switched, there was no going back.
-Everything I did in windows could be done in Linux.
-As a matter of fact, I had more freedom with Linux in customizing almost anything which I did not have in Windows due to the graphic user interface limitations.
-And this made me think similarly, why not learn Android app development for beginners.
-It won’t be that difficult, and trust me, it was a wonderful journey learning android app development for beginners, debug it and keep it personal.
-So, let’s take a look at how to develop wonderful Android app development for beginners.
+Everything I did in Windows could be done in Linux.
+As a matter of fact, I had more freedom with Linux in customizing almost anything, which I did not have in Windows due to the graphic user interface limitations.
+And this made me think, why not learn Android app development for beginners?
+Trust me; it won’t be that difficult; it was an incredible journey learning Android app development for beginners, debugging it, and keeping it personal.
+So, let’s look at how to develop outstanding Android app development for beginners.

-So, before you directly proceed to android app development for beginners, you need to keep few things in mind.
-First things first, which environment are we gonna use for android app development for beginners.
-Obviously, you can use the basic Java and Android SDK along with XML and stuff.
-Or you can simply use Python to compile an app and later cross-compile it into a jar file or convert it into an apk.
-As for now, I would be suggesting to use the default Android Studio and installing the latest SDK tools using SDK Manager.
+So, before you directly proceed to Android app development for beginners, you need to keep a few things in mind.
+First, which environment will we use for Android app development for beginners?
+You can use the basic Java and Android SDK, XML, and stuff.
+Or you can use Python to compile an app and later cross-compile it into a jar file or convert it into an apk.
+As for now, I would suggest using the default Android Studio and installing the latest SDK tools using the SDK Manager.

-Directly getting started with android app development for beginners is, however, something that I would not suggest.
-I would request you to get an understanding of the basics of Linux first.
-Although Android is not fully Linux, only a part of it is Linux like the kernel and the structure and stuff, it would still be easier to get going once you have the understanding of the Linux terminal.
-The primary reason for that is because even if you start with Android App Development for beginners directly, you will reach a certain point when you would need to learn giving permissions to Linux, debug it using the local terminal inside of Android and similar stuff.
-Especially this comes in handy if you are planning to develop apps that require system or root access.
+Directly getting started with Android app development for beginners is, however, something that I would not suggest.
+I would request you understand the basics of Linux first.
+Although Android is not fully Linux, only a part is Linux, like the kernel and the structure and stuff; it would still be easier to get going once you understand the Linux terminal.
+The primary reason for that is that even if you start with Android App Development for beginners directly, you will reach a certain point when you would need to learn to give permissions to Linux, debug it using the local terminal inside of Android, and similar stuff.
+This especially comes in handy if you plan to develop apps requiring System or root access.

 I am Root!

-Nope, I am not rehearsing a dialogue from the movie Guardians of Galaxy.
+I am not rehearsing a dialogue from the movie Guardians of the Galaxy.
 What I am talking about here is root access.
-By default, android app development tutorial will always have user access.
-You may wonder as to why you need to know this.
-The reason behind this is, if you planning to develop multipurpose applications like File Explorers, or System cache optimization app, you would require root access.
+By default, the Android app development tutorial will always have user access.
+You may wonder why you need to know this.
+You would require root access if you plan to develop multipurpose applications like File Explorers or a System cache optimization app.
 Root has many forms.
 It is also known as SuperUser or just Su.
 In Linux, sudo is different from the default so.
-But in Android app development for beginners, we developers tend to mix up the same.
-You would require a Root permission granting app, something like the likes of Chainfire’s SuperSU.
-Once you have root access, you can modify the system access files, storage modifications and lot more.
-So, since now we know enough about android app development tutorial, let’s take a step bit further in Android app development for beginners.
+But we developers tend to mix up the same in Android app development for beginners.
+You would require Root permission-granting App, something like Chainfire’s SuperSU.
+Once you have root access, you can modify the system access files, storage modifications, and more.
+So, since we know enough about Android app development tutorials, let’s take a step further in Android app development for beginners.

-Before you start android app development learning your first Application, try writing the following things down, as to what your target is exactly:
+Before you start Android app development and learning your first Application, try writing the following things down as to what your target is exactly:

 - Type of UI